C-PTSD: When Trauma Is a Pattern, Not a Single Event

 Growing up feeling unsafe, unseen, or unstable in your relationships can have lasting effects—even if nothing “obviously traumatic” happened.

-“But my childhood/that relationship/that experience wasn’t that bad.”
+A lot of folks come into therapy saying, “But my childhood/that relationship/that experience wasn’t that bad,” or

-It’s defined by how the experience gets encoded and stored in the nervous system and working memory, and the meanings that form around it—especially the negative beliefs we internalize about ourselves, others, and what’s safe.
+It’s defined by all the things that happened around the event—whether you received support, repair and understanding—but also how the experience gets encoded and stored in the nervous system and working memory, and the meanings that form around it.
+This is especially important in determining the negative beliefs we internalize about ourselves, others, and what’s safe.

 This is also why EMDR therapy and other trauma-focused approaches are not just for extreme trauma—they’re effective for the full spectrum of unresolved experiences.